Contents: Intake Components ↧ Release components ↧ Passive and active diagnostic tests ↧ Warm-up cycle ↧ Crash data ↧

 - vehicle speed sensor (VSS);

-In addition to checking for continuity and rationalization, the ECT sensor is tested to see if it can achieve a constant temperature to ensure a closed fuel control loop.
+In addition to checking circuit integrity and rationalization, the ECT sensor is tested for its ability to achieve a constant temperature to ensure closed loop fuel control.

-Release components are diagnosed for compliance with feedback on control unit commands.
-Components that cannot be functionally diagnosed will be diagnosed for continuity and out-of-tolerance data.
+Exhaust components are diagnosed for compliance with control unit command feedback.
+Components that cannot be functionally diagnosed will be diagnosed for circuit integrity and out-of-tolerance data.

-The following and other components of the release are subject to diagnostics:
+The following and other exhaust components are subject to diagnostics:

 - air conditioner relay;